tillbiskup/evedata/docs/people.rst

 All development is performed in close collaboration with the colleagues at PTB responsible for developing and maintaining the EVE measurement program: Jens Eden, Hartmut Scherr, Marcus Michalsky.

+Furthermore, developing such a package and the underlying abstractions forming the data model is only possible in close contact with the actual domain experts, *i.e.* all the people at PTB actually operating the beamlines, obtaining the data, and finally analysing the measurements.